 Today is the day to sit down and complete a budget

-Usually a mortgage is a “set and forget” arrangement; at least until your fixed rates are due for renewal.
+Usually, a mortgage is a “set and forget” arrangement; at least until your fixed rates are due for renewal.
 But with uncertainty in the economy, you want to make sure your mortgage is setup if the worst should happen.
-Too many people had bad Credit Reports in the 2008-2010 from not being able to pay their debts (either Credit Card or mortgage).
+Too many people had bad Credit Reports in 2008-2010 from not being able to pay their debts (either Credit Card or mortgage).
 But this time around, we have a warning and we can prepare our mortgages for a downturn.

 It’s definitely time to review your Secondary Debts and there are a number of things you could consider:

 The goal of restructuring or removing your Secondary Debt is to increase the amount of available income that you have.
 You can use this income to build up a buffer in your cash savings or your mortgage.

 Unless you are preparing to buy a home in the next 6 months (or over 65 years old and looking to retire), it would be extremely unwise to move your KiwiSaver into a more conservative fund.
 The markets have already come back from their highs so any transfer to a Cash Fund now locks in those losses.
 And it’s almost guaranteed that you won’t pick the bottom of the market – even the best Fund Managers miss the turn – so you will miss out on potential profits later.

 On average, markets jump by 28% the year after a major crash.
 This is part of the roller-coaster of investment and not a time to exit.

 Mortgage Lab’s mission is to be the digital town square for financial decision-makers to gain knowledge about their current and future mortgage.
 Follow us on Facebook and LinkedIn or subscribe to our newsletter to be notified of our latest articles.

 When buying your own home, you need to be good at negotiating with your partner over issues such as whether an outdoor pizza oven is a must-have or a nice-to-have.…